slendermannnggg/SMUBIA-Datathon/README.md

 ## Features
 We have incorporated several techniques into our Natural Language Processing model.
 The most notable features, that directly impact the User would be:
 ### Reliability check
-Based on the URL of the article, the user will be flagged.
+Based on the URL of the article, the User will be flagged.
 This will be performed by scanning the URL - the prefix (www), main body (site name) and postfix (domain name).
 ### Common Topic
 Should there be country names present in the Entity list, they will be used as a common topic for the text, otherwise, Latent Dirichlet Allocation (LDA) will be performed on the entire text to obtain a common topic.
 These summary words will then be used to help the User find relevant articles faster.
 ### Sentiment Analysis